 The Forwarding Address (Virtual Mailbox Option #1)

 Even though the mail was addressed to this UPS store, this isn’t the final destination.
-It is simply a forwarding address.
+It’s simply a forwarding address.
 Any mail sent here isn’t scanned and it can’t be picked up.

-From here, the mail was sent off to North Carolina, which is where all mail for this company is processed (read my full Traveling Mailbox review for more details or this in-depth Traveling Mailbox review).
-Because of this extra trip, all mail to forwarding addresses generally take 3-5 extra business days.
+From here, the mail was sent off to North Carolina, which is where all mail for this company is processed (read this in-depth Traveling Mailbox review).
+Because of this extra trip, all mail to forwarding addresses generally takes 3-5 extra business days.

 IMPORTANT LESSON #1